diegobonilla98/Homeostatic-Neural-Networks/README.md

 In the paper they use Multi-Layer Perceptron and MNIST dataset.
 I wanted to try a CNN and a more "complex" data, so I used AlxexNet and 25k images of Dogs and Cats.
 I used the same methodology explained kindly in pseudo-code in the paper.
 I love when they do that.
 But I'm afraid there could be a chance that I under/over-estimate the model and optimizer copy creation.
 It all seems to work fine and I love the idea in general.

 ## Results
+I've used Dogs -> '0' as an excitatory and Cats -> '1' as an inhibitory (obviously...).
 ![](./confusion_matrix.png)